JabRef/jabref/docs/code-howtos.md

 This page provides some development support in the form of howtos.
 See also [[High Level Documentation]]

+## Generic code how tos
+### Checking for null
+Should we add [Objects.requireNonNull](https://docs.oracle.com/javase/8/docs/api/java/util/Objects.html#requireNonNull-T-) to the code howtos?

 ## Error Handling in JabRef

 ### Throwing and Catching Exceptions
 Principles:
 - All Exceptions we throw should be or extend `JabRefException`